 If your company relies on in-house IT support, don’t dismiss the prospect of managed IT services altogether.
 While having an external IT team working in parallel may seem superfluous, it actually benefits everyone.

 “Distracted business owners constantly putting out technology fires are unable to focus their energy on their business’s growth and thrilling their customers,” says Anderson.
 Managed services gives your in-house IT team the freedom to work on bigger picture software issues and creative custom projects.
 Instead of running from workstation to workstation solving small internal problems, they’re free to dedicate their energy to technology solutions that will impact your bottom line.

-CPM is only one of the businesses Anderson Technologies has introduced to managed IT services.
+The management firm is only one of the businesses Anderson Technologies has introduced to managed IT services.
 Not only are more companies ditching the traditional break/fix model, but managed services are adding industry-specific compliance and technological advances to their skill set, thereby reducing downtime due to potential IT problems.

 “I’d suggest that any company feeling held back by their existing computer and network infrastructure would greatly benefit from investigating what a formal managed IT services relationship could do for them,” says Anderson.

 If you’re tired of experiencing glitches in your business’s day-to-day operations, or if you just want to explore your IT options, contact Anderson Technologies today at firstname.lastname@example.org or 314.394.3001 for a free consultation.